Skip to Content

 Serving Suggestions:

-These are classic mashed potatoes, so deserve a legit comforting protein like meatloaf, smoked pork chops, jerk fried chicken, or beef neck bones.
+These are classic mashed potatoes, so deserve a legit comforting dish like traditional meatloaf or smoked meatloaf for something different.
+Other comfort food mains like smoked pork chops, crispy jerk fried chicken, or beef neck bones go well.
+Pair the dish with another side like fried cabbage with bacon or it's cousin smothered cabbage.

 Feel free to make the include sausage gravy recipe and top the mashed potatoes.